Elections and referendums may be being decided by the emotional well-being of voters, new research from the University of Warwick suggests.

 The study of British voters, conducted using the British Household Panel and involving over 4000 respondents interviewed every year for a period until 2008, sought to understand the extent to which citizens consider the past performance of a political party when choosing whether to cast a vote in its favour.
 By analysing the voting behaviour of individual participants the researchers found that:

-- individuals who experience the death of a spouse are around 10 per cent less likely to support the incumbent party, even when elected officials’ policies (e.g., health care, social welfare) cannot reasonably be blamed for the death
+- Individuals who experience the death of a spouse are around 10% less likely to support the incumbent party, even when elected officials’ policies (e.g., healthcare and social welfare) cannot reasonably be blamed for the death

-- those who are satisfied with their life are 1.6 per cent more likely to support the incumbent
+- Those who are satisfied with their life are 1.6% more likely to support the incumbent

-- a 10% increase in family income leads to a 0.18 per cent increase in an individual’s support of the incumbent
+- A 10% increase in family income leads to a 0.18% increase in an individual’s support of the incumbent